gmr/helper/docs/example.rst

 #.
-Extend the :meth:`Controller.proccess <helper.Controller.proccess>` method to put your core logic in place.
+Extend the :meth:`Controller.process <helper.Controller.process>` method to put your core logic in place.

 #.
 If you want to test your app without installing it, I often make a small script in the project directory, something like myapp/myapp.py that looks like the following::